Fish and crustaceans.

 Fish, freshly caught, retain their full nutritional value.

+Fishing is an immersive outdoor experience that promotes both physical and mental well-being.
 The act of casting a line and waiting patiently encourages mindfulness and relaxation, reducing stress levels, builds skills in patience, strategy, and problem-solving.
 The thrill of catching a fish brings a deep sense of satisfaction, making fishing a rewarding pursuit for both body and mind.

-It can be:
+Fish can be:

 Pan-fried – lightly breaded and fried in butter for a crispy finish.